 Big Thunder Mountain Railroad, a mine-train-themed outdoor roller coaster, is relatively tame.
 While there are some drops, they are entertaining and not scary.
 At the top of the roller coaster hills, you’ll find some of the best views of the Magic Kingdom.
 So don’t close your eyes, and be sure to look around.

-Big Thunder Mountain Railroad has a mostly covered queue area and is offered as part of the Genie+ service.
+Big Thunder Mountain Railroad has a mostly covered queue area and is offered as part of the Lightning Lane service.
 The height requirement is 40 inches or taller.
 This was one of the first real coasters that my kids went on at Walt Disney World.

 Rating: 8 for the theme, 6 for thrills

-Rating: Theme n/a (pending the re-theming), 5 for thrills
+Rating: 9 for the theme, 5 for thrills

 Barnstormer